smavrommatis/MinimalEndpoints/docs/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [conduct@example.com](mailto:conduct@example.com).
+Please report unacceptable behavior via [GitHub Issues](https://github.com/smavrommatis/MinimalEndpoints/issues) or email to [sotirios.mavrommatis+conduct@gmail.com](mailto:sotirios.mavrommatis+conduct@gmail.com).

 ### Our Standards